IBM/aspera-cli/docs/README.erb.md

 Use this method to install on the native host.

-A ruby interpreter is required to run the tool or to use the gem and tool.
+A Ruby interpreter is required to run the tool or to use the gem and tool.

 Required Ruby <%=ruby_version%>.